the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 Yes, I get noticed because people know me from my Twitter and blog, usually this translates into talk invitations.
 Last year when I announced I was leaving my tenure track, I also had a few suggestions for jobs, which in the end translated into my current (tenured) position.

-I am not sure there is an explicit community, but I do feel like I have a community on Twitter, which is supportive.
+I am not sure there is an explicit community, but I do feel like I have a supportive community on Twitter.
 It has also resulted in some great projects, like the Avengers for Better Science workshop, which was funded by the Mozilla Foundation, or the Ten Simple Rules paper about Twitter.

 For the blog, I have a sense of what kind of person reads my blog, even if I have never met them.